plutov/packagemain/11-oauth2/README.md

 In this video we'll create a simple web page with Google login using oauth2 Go package.

+First of all, let's create our Google OAuth2 keys.

 ### Google Project, OAuth2 keys

  - Go to [Google Cloud Platform](https://console.developers.google.com/)
- - Create new project
+ - Create new project or use an existing one
  - Go to Credentials
  - Click "Create credentials"
  - Choose "OAuth client ID"
+ - Add authorized redirect URL, in our case it will be `localhost:8080/callback`
  - Get client id and client secret
  - Save it in a safe place
- - Add authorized redirect URL, in our case it will be `localhost:8080/callback`

 ### What is OAuth2

-It looks simple, but let's summarize how OAuth2 works:
+Also we want to understand how OAuth2 works:

 1. The user opens the website and clicks the login button.
 2. The user gets redirected to the google login handler page.
 This page generates a random state string by which it will identify the user, and constructs a google login link using it.
 The user then gets redirected to that page.